The best online fitness resource you'll ever need. We filter out the BS to ensure you meet your health and fitness goals!

-Incline hammer curls are a variation of seated dumbbell hammer curls, performed on an incline bench.
+Incline hammer curls are a variation of hammer curls performed on an incline bench.
 The idea behind the incline is for the weight of the dumbbell to create a greater stretch in the biceps when the dumbbell is at the bottom of the rep.

 Since a muscle is at its greatest potential for work when stretched (not over-stretched), incline hammer curls—at first glance—would seem to be superior to upright hammer curls.